Natural Materials Around my Home

 I remember having the option of choosing between a wood-aluminium combination window frame, plastic frame, pure aluminium frame, and wooden frame windows.
 Obviously, the plastic alternative was ruled out right away.
 Metal, especially on the inside, did not strike me as very appealing.
 The combination of aluminium and wood was OK, and we were considering it for a while, but in the end, solid wood won over all of them.

-They are my secret pride and joy.
 Yes, the bars are permanently fixed, but they do not make cleaning any more difficult.
 If you love your windows, you will always wash them with love, too.
 Besides, there are numerous gadgets available to assist us with this task.

 Having lived with my wooden windows for almost five years now, I couldn't be happier with my decision.